Overview

 Nuclear Facilities

-The NYS REP Program assists counties to meet the public health and safety concerns of the people living within the 10-mile emergency planning zones.
+The New York State Radiological Emergency Preparedness Program assists counties to meet public health and safety concerns of those living within the 10-mile emergency planning zones.

 Details on local planning efforts for radiological preparedness can be found on the following county websites: